Babe Ruth - Ruth, George Herman

 Slang: bid in the hope of pushing the opponents to a higher contract.

-A compilation of a bidding system published by Mr. Peter Babli.
+Note: This website has been taken off-line.
+BOSS represents a compilation of a bidding system published by Mr. Peter Babli.
 Boss is an acronym for Bidding Order Shows Strength.
 This information is only archived and preserved on this site in a .pdf file format for future reference.

 Boston or BOSTON